On spectral algorithms for community detection in stochastic blockmodel graphs with vertex covariates: Introduction

-As a special case of random graph models, SBMs are popular in the literature for community detection~\cite{Abbe2018,Holland1983,Karrer2011}.
-Inference in SBMs extended to include vertex covariates often rely on either variational methods~\cite{Choi2012,Roy2019,Sweet2015} or spectral approaches~\cite{Binkiewicz2017,Huang2018,Mele2019}.
 Spectral methods~\cite{Von2007} that promise applicability to large graphs have been widely used in random graph models for a variety of subsequent inference tasks such as community detection~\cite{Lyzinski2014,Lyzinski2016,McSherry2001,Rohe2011}, vertex nomination~\cite{Lyzinski2019}, nonparametric hypothesis testing~\cite{Tang2017}, and multiple graph inference~\cite{Wang2019}.
-Two particular spectral embedding methods, adjacency spectral embedding (ASE) and Laplacian spectral embedding (LSE), are popular since they enjoy statistical guarantees including consistency~\cite{Sussman2012} and asymptotic normality~\cite{Athreya2016,Tang2018}.
+Two particular spectral embedding methods, adjacency spectral embedding (ASE) and Laplacian spectral embedding (LSE), which are spectral decompositions of the graph adjacency and graph Laplacian matrices, respectively, are popular, since they provide consistent~\cite{Sussman2012} and asymptotically normal~\cite{Athreya2016,Tang2018} estimates of underlying graph parameters, such as block memberships.
 To compare the performance of these two embedding methods, the concept of Chernoff information is employed for SBMs~\cite{Abbe2018,Tang2018} and then extended to consider the underlying graph structure~\cite{Cape2019}.
+The Chernoff information between two distributions $F_1$ and $F_2$ is related to the exponential rate of decay of the Bayes risk in the simple hypothesis test comparing $F_1$ against $F_2$, as the sample size increases.
+As such, because of asymptotic normality of the adjacency and Laplacian spectral embedding for stochastic blockmodels, the Chernoff information between two normal distributions (with different mean vectors and covariance matrices) can be adopted to derive the large sample optimal error rate for recovering block assignments in a SBM.

-In this work, we investigate two model-based spectral algorithms for clustering vertices in stochastic blockmodel graphs with vertex covariates.
-Analytically, we compare the algorithms' performance via Chernoff information and derive the Chernoff ratio expression for certain models of interest.
+In this work, we investigate two spectral algorithms for clustering vertices in stochastic blockmodel graphs with vertex covariates.
+Analytically, we compare the algorithms' performance via Chernoff information and derive the Chernoff ratio for certain models of interest.
 The notion of Chernoff information for comparing algorithms will be addressed in detail in Section~\ref{sec:4}.
-Practically, we compare the algorithms' empirical clustering performance by simulations and real data examples on diffusion MRI connectome datasets and social network datasets.
+Practically, we compare the algorithms' empirical clustering performance by simulations and real data examples on diffusion MRI connectome and social networks.